OmerFarukYilmaz-github/OmerFarukYilmaz-github/README.md

 - 🔭 I’m currently learning 😂
 - 👯 I’m looking to collaborate with other developer
 - 🥅 2022 Goals: Developing an mobile game app and learning more about mobile, game and IoT.
-- ⚡ Fun fact: I like to spend time with the people I love 👨‍👩‍👧‍👦, play basketball ⛹️‍♂️ and bodybuilding 🏋️
+- ⚡ Fun fact: I like to; spend time with the people I love 👨‍👩‍👧‍👦, play basketball ⛹️‍♂️ and bodybuilding 🏋️
 <br />